rweigel/tflab/README.md

 * Interpolation of estimated $Z$ onto a uniform frequency grid
 * Prediction (using interpolated $Z$)
+* Calculation of metrics ...
 * Computation and display of all aspects of $Z$ calculation and evaluation
 * Intercomparison of $Z$ computed using different options
+* Use of LEMI MT Fortran ...
 * Comparison of `tflab` $Z$s those found in IDE, EDI, and XML files (using the [zread](https://github.com/rweigel/zread) reader)